 Levelland, TX 79336

-- Submit an affidavit or certificate signed by a duly licensed physician that states, in the physician’s opinion, that the vaccination would be injurious to the health and well-being of the student.
+- You submit an affidavit or certificate signed by a duly licensed physician that states, in the physician’s opinion, that the vaccination would be injurious to the health and well-being of the student.

 - Exemption From Immunizations for Reasons of Conscience.
 This form must be requested online or by mail and must be notarized.
 Please allow up to 7-10 business days for the form to arrive by mail.

-- Enroll in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training.
+- You are enrolling in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training.